5 Reasons To Visit Sal, Cape Verde

 Cape Verde is one of those holiday destinations that is still "up and coming".
 Tourists have only been visiting these gorgeous islands for the last 10 years, so they are still relatively untouched.

 Situated off the West Coast of Africa in the Atlantic Ocean, Cape Verde constitutes 10 beautiful islands.
 Islands of Sal and Boa Vista are so easily accessible from the UK with flights every week from Birmingham Airport and Gatwick Airport via TUI.
-The flight is roughly 5 and a half hours which is an easy flight into a lot warmer lands.
+The flight to Cape Verde is roughly 5 and a half hours which is an easy journey into a lot warmer lands.

 This post will give you 5 reasons why you must add Sal Island in Cape Verde to your travel bucket list (once it's safe to do so - at time of writing we are currently under Covid-19 Lockdown).